knaman2609/Ratings/README.md

         }
     });

+if you are not using browserify/webpack  simply copy the `rating.js` and `rating.css` files, remove the require lines and start using.
+Rating will be attached to the window object.

 #### Options

 - readOnly: true, no hover effect and change in the ratings
+- _id: provide unique id if have multple star-ratings in the same html

+#### Api
 - rating.get() - gives the current rating
 - rating.set(2) - will set the ratings